Install from source (GNU Linux and macOS)#

 # in the PyBaMM/ directory

-The above starts a sub-process using the current python interpreter (i.e. using your current Python environment) and run the unit tests.
+The above uses pytest (in your current Python environment) to run the unit tests.
 This can take a few minutes.

-You can also use the test runner to run the doctests:
+You can also use pytest to run the doctests:

 How to build the PyBaMM documentation#